The Haunting of Hell House

-The Haunting of Hell House is a 1999 American horror film directed by Mitch Marcus and based on "The Ghostly Rental" by Henry James.
-It was also known as Henry James’ the Ghostly Rental.
-The film stars Michael York, Andrew Bowen and Jason Cottle.
+The Haunting of Hell House is a 1999 American-Irish supernatural horror film directed by Mitch Marcus and based on "The Ghostly Rental" by Henry James.
+The film is also known as Henry James' The Ghostly Rental and Henry James' The Haunting of Hell House.

 Plot

 James Farrow (Andrew Bowen) is a young student who discovers his girlfriend is pregnant and in a panic, pressures her and forces her to an illegal abortion.
 However, James' lover dies during the abortion due to the negligence of the abortionist and he is left in a pit of grief and guilt.
 He begins seeing demonic, ghostly visions of his deceased girlfriend and begins to visit the house where they had first met.
 Unable to live in the state any longer, James requests the help and advice of Professor Ambrose, an eerie man whose life has been shattered by multiple tragedies and unfortunate events in his family.
 Professor Ambrose is also tormented by visions of his deceased daughter in the haunted house where spirits are restless and vengeful.